PriyankaPoojari/sample-restapi-application/README.md

 Following addin must be installed in your Eclipse.
 * Maven
 * WindowsBuilder (Swing GUI- to view the design) NOT MANDATORY

- Apache Tomcat service running to be stopped.
+* Apache Tomcat service running to be stopped.
 Press Windows+R, type "Services.msc".
 Stop Apache Tomcat service if is already running.
 This is because apache h2 console requires service to be started.
+However if you dont want to check data in h2 database console then you can make changes in config/application.properties for the console to be disabled.
+  **spring.h2.console.enabled=false**

 ## Usage
 After importing the project, Run as Spring Boot app and select Application.java as main class.

 ![Run configuration]<img src="images/runAs.png" width="800" height="600">

 Moreover, if importing and running is not possible then Executable-jar is also uploaded to main folder.